Wookie93/ai-product-heroes/README.md

 ## 2. Discovery & Data Analysis

-We employed a data triangulation approach combining qualitative and quantitative insights:
+We employed a data triangulation approach combining qualitative and quantitative insights with AI automation:

 * **Market Analysis (AI Automation):** Used **n8n** integration to scrape selected subreddits for competitor user complaints.
 This data was fed into **NotebookLLM**, which synthesized and identified **5 key pain points** driving churn.
-* **Qualitative Analysis:** In-depth interviews (IDI) with churned customers (Product Managers, Founders), validated against the AI-generated insights.
+* **Qualitative Analysis (AI Simulation):** Conducted in-depth interviews (IDI) with **synthetic users (AI Agents)** acting as churned customer personas (Product Manager, Founder).
+* **Synthesis:** Interview findings were analyzed using **Affinity Mapping** to cluster themes and then validated against quantitative market data.

 **Key Insights:**
 1.  **The "Isolated Islands" Problem:** Each Kanban board in FlowCraft functioned in isolation.
 Managers lacked visibility into initiatives that spanned multiple teams (Dev + Marketing + QA).